The idea that American conservatism is identical to "classical" liberalism—widely held since the 1960s—is seriously mistaken.

 Going where no political thinker has gone in decades, Hazony provides a fresh theoretical foundation for conservatism.
 Rejecting the liberalism of Hayek, Strauss, and the "fusionists" of the 1960s, and drawing on decades of personal experience in the conservative movement, he argues that a revival of authentic Anglo-American conservatism is possible in the twenty-first century.

-Published: April, 2022
+Published: May, 2022

 “The most convincing and thorough evisceration and dismissal of Enlightenment political thought in the last 70 years.”

 — Michael McKenna, Washington Times